 The name Bartimaeus consists of two elements, the first being בר (bar), the Aramaic word for son:

-The second part of the name Bartimaeus is the same as the name of his father: Timaeus, and Timaeus comes from the verb τιμη (time), meaning to honor (and note the similarity between our name Βαρτιμαιος and the noun βαρυτιμος (barutimos), which few members of a Greek audience would have missed):
+The second part of the name Bartimaeus is the same as the name of his father: Timaeus, and Timaeus comes from the noun τιμη (time), meaning value (and note the similarity between our name Βαρτιμαιος and the noun βαρυτιμος (barutimos), which few members of a Greek audience would have missed):

 The name Bartimaeus means Son Of Timaeus, and it's formed like a pretty straight forward surname, comparable to something like Timson.
 And since the name Timaeus means Highly Prized, the name Bartimaeus means Son Of He Who's Highly Prized, or Son Of honor.

 However, there are some problems with this interpretation.
 First of all: some scholars object to the hybridism of Bartimaeus, consisting of the Aramaic bar and the Greek name Timaeus.
 But even though it's unusual, it's not a complete no-no. Our surname Peterson, to name an example, consists of the Greek name Peter and the Germanic word son.
 The surname McGregor comes from the Greek name Gregory and the Celtic word for son.